rdbcache/rdbcache.github.io/features.md

       "trace_id" : "5fff44317205470ba465ea4caa70e0f1"
     }

-It removes any expiration event with hash key my-expiration-test-key.

 ## Query String

-Query string in request URL will be translated to SQL clauses and constraints.
+The query string in the request URL will be translated to SQL clauses and constraints.
 To facilitate such translation, following keywords are introduced:

 * \_IS_NOT_NULL\_
 * \_IS_NULL\_